 For example, in Avon, Massachusetts (zip code 02322), the last frost date is May 8.
-Working backwards 6 weeks (42 days), I get a date of March 27.
+Working backwards 6 weeks (42 days), I get an indoor planting date of March 27.

 So, I would start my basil seeds indoors on March 27.
 This would give the plants 4 days in March, 30 days in April, and 8 days in May (42 days or 6 weeks total) to grow before I transplant them outside.

 When you plant your basil seeds, bury them only 0.25 inches (0.6 centimeters) deep.
-Basil seeds need light for germination, so keep them in an area where they will get enough light (a windowsill or under grow lights).
+Basil seeds need light to grow after germination, so keep them in an area where they will get enough light (a windowsill or under grow lights).

 According to Clemson University, basil seeds germinate best at a soil temperature of 70 degrees Fahrenheit (21 degrees Celsius).
 At this temperature and with proper soil moisture, basil seeds will germinate in 5 to 10 days.